Sauna House Is Franchising the Nordic Bathhouse. The Numbers Back It Up.

 In 2023, Sauna House sold 10 franchise territories and targeted 10 more by the end of 2024.
 The initial franchise fee is $49,500.
 Total investment to open a location runs $1.56 million to $3.83 million, a wide spread driven almost entirely by local real estate and construction costs for the plumbing, mechanical, and electrical work these facilities require.
 The bathhouses are infrastructure-heavy: the Durham flagship covers 6,900 square feet and required a full gut-retrofit for thermal and water management.
 Ongoing royalty is 5% of gross sales.

-One thing that separates Sauna House from most wellness franchisors is that they built their own sauna manufacturing operation to supply the network.
+One thing that separates Sauna House from most wellness franchisors is that they built their own sauna manufacturing operation to supply the network, a move that echoes the broader industry shift toward factory-built modular saunas for commercial spaces.
 Franchisees receive custom-built traditional wet saunas constructed from premium cedar and aspen.
 Each sauna room runs on dual 12-kilowatt commercial electric heaters, sized to maintain stable temperatures as guests cycle in and out across a high-traffic day.
 That is a deliberate supply chain decision that gives the brand control over product quality in a way most competitors simply cannot match.

 Between sauna sets, guests rest on heated ergonomic loungers from Galanter and Jones.
 Locker room products are exclusively from certified B-Corps Dr. Bronner's and EO Products.
 Facilities run no single-use plastics, use organic cleaning supplies, and install low-flow showerheads to offset the energy and water consumption that a commercial bathhouse inevitably produces.